Harlloh/mobile_match_mate/SYSTEM_SPECIFICATION.md

 User's device
 ```

 Public catalogue data is synchronized into Supabase.
 User-specific selections and notification records are stored separately.
+All football-data.org traffic, including interactive match requests, now passes through Supabase Edge Functions.
 Privileged operations use Edge Functions and the service-role key, which must never be included in the mobile application.

 ## 4. Football catalogue